 Friendship Ministries focuses on people with intellectual disabilities, and offers resources from Sunday School curriculum to Bible studies to leader materials on how to include people with disabilities in our faith communities.

-The United Methodist Church, General Board of Global Ministries, Disabilities Concerns (DISC) is “a resource for persons with disabilities, their families, friends, caretakers, congregations and clergy.
+The Disability Ministries, United Methodist Church is “a resource for persons with disabilities, their families, friends, caretakers, congregations and clergy.
 This page offers information related to disability concerns with a focus on spiritual care.
 Here, you will find material on developmental disabilities, mental illness, appropriate language, social and environmental accessibility and resources on disability for individuals and faith communities.”

 The U.S. Department of Labor’s disability website connects the more than 50 million Americans with disabilities to valuable resources.
 The site covers topics such as benefits, civil rights, community life, education, emergency preparedness, employment, health, housing, technology, and transportation.
 It also includes social media tools, such as a blog and Twitter feed, to encourage feedback and interaction among visitors.